rjdellecese/confect/README.md

 ## Usage

-### 1. Define your Convex schema using Effect's Schema library
+### 1. Define your Convex database schema using Effect schemas

 ```typescript
 import { Schema } from "@effect/schema";